For more snails photos which will be continually updated please click here

 At that moment I heard the voice of another man up at the house and I had left the door open!
 Shit.
 My camera.
 My computer.
 The two men called something indecipherable to him.

-I ran back up the drive and luckily he was descending down through the mattoral, and had not seen the open door.
+I ran back up the drive and luckily he was descending down through the wild oak bushes and had not seen the open door.
 I entered the house and called the police.
 The police never came, but Miguel did.
 He had seen the departing car and rushing upstairs I took a slew of photos but sadly it was too far away to identify the license plate.

 The snail walls were bare.
-We searched and searched and eventually found one cowering in a crevice, the exact same shade as the stone.
+We searched and searched and eventually found two cowering in a crevice, the exact same shade as the stone.
+Bizarrely still joined together.
 I was truly bereft.
 My little babies.
 Two years of nurturing.

 The next day I went to the guardia civil (local police) in the village.
 To my surprise they found this a very serious crime.
 I felt as if I had been personally violated, but I really did not expect anyone else to understand, but they did.